 {{repo.name}}/{{build.branch}} - #{{build.number}} {{uppercasefirst build.status}} after {{since build.started}} (<{{build.link}}|Open>)

-use next command (on any Linux/Mac with docker or WSL2 on windows:
+👆TO GENERATE for VAULT_MASTER_PORTAINER_PASSHASH use next command (works on any Linux/Mac or Docker on WSL2 on windows):

 docker run --rm httpd:2.4-alpine htpasswd -nbB admin 'yourPortainerPpass' | cut -d ":" -f 2